PRESS RELEASE

 Rise for Climate Hawaii included activists from 350Hawaii, Sierra Club of Hawai‘i, Surfrider Foundation O‘ahu, Hawaii Interfaith Power and Light, MoveOn, Blue Planet Foundation, Chaminade Environmental Studies, Our Revolution Hawaii, The Progressive Movement Hawaii, and Refuse Fascism Honolulu.

 350Hawaii.org is a local chapter of 350.org, which began in 2008 to build a global climate movement.
 Our online campaigns, grassroots organizing, and mass public actions are coordinated by a global network active in over 188 countries.
 The number 350 means climate safety: to preserve a livable planet, scientists tell us we must reduce the amount of CO2 in the atmosphere from its current level of 410 parts per million to below 350 ppm.
-This advisory is available at https://350hawaii.org/?p=447.
+This advisory is available at http://350hawaii.org/?p=447.

 -30-